sraaphorst/spelunker/README.md

 2. Add the ability for listeners to subcribe to `MazeGenerator` instances to receive events when a maze is extended.
 This will allow, say, drawing of a maze as it is being generated to show how the algorithms work.

-5. Generate extensive statistics about each maze.
+3. Generate extensive statistics about each maze.

-6. Add various maze solvers, and also make them subscribable so that it is possible to draw, step-by-step, the path taken through the maze.
+4. Add various maze solvers, and also make them subscribable so that it is possible to draw, step-by-step, the path taken through the maze.

-7. Write a Qt UI (as a binary independent of the library) to display all these features (maze step-by-step generation, maze step-by-step solving, etc) in a visually pleasant way.
+5. Write a Qt UI (as a binary independent of the library) to display all these features (maze step-by-step generation, maze step-by-step solving, etc) in a visually pleasant way.

-8. Be able to export mazes in JSON using https://github.com/nlohmann/json.
+6. Be able to export mazes in JSON using https://github.com/nlohmann/json.

+7. Implement other maze types, such as mazes on surfaces, such as cylinders and toruses, as well as circular mazes.
+This may require a substantial refactoring.

+8. Sparsifying mazes.

 # References